andrejsoucek/simple-telegram/Readme.md

 	})
 	```

-3. Send and receive a message from another program with socket.io
+3. Send and receive a message from another program with socket.io...
+   ...and other optionals functions.

 	Server side: